 INTIMAL system was tested in a Long-Distance Improvisation (telematic sonic performance) as a catalyst in a process of healing and reconciliation within the context of Colombian post-conflict and peace building.

 INTIMAL: Interfaces for Relational Listening – Body, Memory, Migration, Telematics, is envisioned as a long term sustainable modular system for interfaces for relational listening that incorporate customizable tools for ‘tuning’ in our contemporary sense of place, through telematic sonic performance artistic practice.

 Financing and Support

 Marie Sklodowska Curie Individual Fellowship, awarded to Dr. Ximena Alarcón, by the European Commission.
 Horizon2020.

-The project counts on the support from:
+The project counted on the support from:

 Fundació PHONOS, Universitat Pompeu Fabra

 The Center for Deep Listening, Rensselaer Polytechnic Institute.